justcore69/justcore69/README.md

 ___

 Currently do:
-- :feelsgood: Exercise in cp
+- :feelsgood: Exercise in CP
 - :feelsgood: Study Calculus I

 ___